What is Fibromyalgia?

 - Immune system – Without adequate sleep, the immune system becomes weak, and the body becomes more vulnerable to infection and disease.

 Surgery is not used to treat fibromyalgia.
-However, if a doctor or specialist felt there was a problem that needed surgery, and this was influencing your fibromyalgia, then surgery for that specific problem may be an option.
+However, if a doctor or specialist felt a problem needed surgery, which influenced your fibromyalgia, then surgery for that specific problem may be an option.

 What Results Can You Expect?

-Over time, with good advice and commitment to a patient centred management programme the symptoms of fibromyalgia can ease and reduce the levels of pain experienced,
+Over time, with good advice and commitment to a patient-centred management programme, fibromyalgia symptoms can ease and reduce the levels of pain experienced.